 The first thing the Achaeans did was get lost, which you'd expect

 of a military expedition consisting solely of men.
 The ships then managed to get caught up in a storm and were scattered.
 Eight years later, they finally reconverged at Aulis, where Artemis refused to let them set sail until Agamemnon sacrificed his daughter, Iphigenia, whose life was apparently decent payment for the sacred deer the king slew at some point or another.*

-Agamemnon isn't happy about this, but in most versions he complies, and somehow the thousand ships make it to Troy, albeit some eight years late.
+Agamemnon isn't happy about this (particularly as the choice isn't really up to him—if he didn't go through with it, his men would almost certainly have killed him and were likely to kill Iphigenia anyway), but in most versions he complies, and somehow the thousand ships make it to Troy, albeit some eight years late.

 's The Iliad

 taking place late during the last year of this ten-year conflict*